Y-elv/QTChallenge_Repo/README.md

 ## Overview

 Welcome to the URL Shortener Web App!
-This project implements a full-stack URL shortener web application with a modern UI, secure authentication, and a scalable backend similar to Bit.ly.
+This project implements a full-stack URL shortener web application with a modern UI, secure authentication, and a scalable backend .
 Users can register, log in, shorten URLs, and view analytics for their shortened URLs.

 ## Features & Requirements